Scorched earth: The climate impact of conflict | DW | 28.05.2021

 He notes that the upcoming 2022 US military budget will include commissions for new petrol-fueled jets and warships that will "invariably" run on carbon-heavy bunker fuel.

-"How can top militaries decarbonize when fossil fuel guzzlers will be in service for the next decades," Burton said of long-term contracts for weapons such as a new fleet of F35 fighter jets said to consume near 6,000 liters of fuel per flight hour.
+"How can top militaries decarbonize when fossil-fuel guzzlers will be in service for the next decades?"
+Burton said of long-term contracts for weapons such as a new fleet of F35 fighter jets said to consume near 6,000 liters of fuel (1,585 gallons) per flight hour.

-But carbon neutrality has started to creep into military lexicon.
-The North Atlantic Treaty Organisation (NATO) recently urged member states of its massive army to reach net zero emissions by 2050.
+But carbon neutrality has started to creep into the military lexicon.
+The North Atlantic Treaty Organisation (NATO) recently urged member states of its massive army to reach net-zero emissions by 2050.

-Meanwhile, the Conflict and Environment Observatory has recently called for governments to make a military greenhouse gas emission reduction pledge at COP26 that is consistent with the 1.5 degree Celcius target specified by the Paris climate accord.
+Meanwhile, the Conflict and Environment Observatory has recently called for governments to make a military greenhouse gas emission reduction pledge at COP26 that is consistent with the 1.5-degree Celsius target specified by the Paris climate accord.